 There’s a good chance that if you didn’t already receive a stimulus check via the CARES Act relief package, you still may be eligible for one.
-In fact, the IRS says there are about 9 million Americans who have yet to claim their $1,200 check and the deadline for doing so is quickly approaching on October 15.
+In fact, the IRS says there are about 9 million Americans who have yet to claim their $1,200 check and they’ve recently extended the deadline to claim missing checks until November 21.

 In an effort to spread awareness, the IRS said that it will be sending out letters to those who may be eligible and is encouraging them to register online and check their payment status.
 But even if you don’t receive a letter and haven’t gotten a check, it’s still worth checking to see if you’re eligible for one.

 Here’s who may be eligible and how you can request your stimulus funds before the deadline passes.